cruim/algorithms/README.md

 class UnionFind:
     def __init__(self, size):
         self.root = [i for i in range(size)]
-        # Use a rank array to record the height of each vertex, i.e., the "rank" of each vertex.
-        # The initial "rank" of each vertex is 1, because each of them is
-        # a standalone vertex with no connection to other vertices.
         self.rank = [1] * size

-    # The find function here is the same as that in the disjoint set with path compression.
     def find(self, x):
         if x == self.root[x]:
             return x
         self.root[x] = self.find(self.root[x])
         return self.root[x]

-    # The union function with union by rank
     def union(self, x, y):
         rootX = self.find(x)
         rootY = self.find(y)